-Figure 3 - Metric 2a: Army Estimated Prevalence and Reporting of Sexual Assault FY12 - FY20
+Figure C - Metric 2a: Army Estimated Prevalence and Reporting of Sexual Assault CY06 and FY09 - FY19

-In FY18, DoD estimated that 7.5 percent of active duty Navy women and one percent of active duty Navy men experienced an incident of sexual assault in the 12 months prior to being surveyed.
+In FY18, DOD estimates that 7.5 percent of active duty Navy women and one percent of active duty Navy men experienced an incident of sexual assault in the 12 months prior to being surveyed.
 Compared to FY16, the FY18 sexual assault rate is statistically higher for women (from 5.1 percent in FY16 to 7.5 percent in FY18) and remained statistically the same for men (0.9 percent in FY16 and 1.0 percent in FY18).

 Figure D shows that 1,446 Service members (or approximately 21 percent of the 7,000 Service members estimated to have experienced sexual assault) reported sexual assault in FY18 to a military authority for an incident that occurred during military service in the past year.
-This measures roughly the same as the reporting rate in FY16, during which 1,209 Service members made reports to Navy authorities, accounting for about a quarter (~23 percent) of the FY16 sexual assault prevalence estimate (~5,300).
+This is roughly the same reporting rate as FY16, during which 1,209 Service members made reports to Navy authorities, accounting for about 23 percent of the FY16 sexual assault prevalence estimate (~5,300).